 It is exciting, but also frightening.
-What if something goes wrong?
+Can I cope if something goes wrong?
 What if my little bundle of joy ends up being much bigger than people said it would be?
 What if I can’t handle the strain of a natural birth and need to resort to drugs?

 These are all important questions, but right now the most pertinent query of all regards what father-hood.co.uk is and why you should like it, follow it and tell your friends its the best thing since gas and air.
 So here goes.